 The Utah Public Notice Website is dedicated to bringing greater accessibility to public notice information and increased participation by the public.
 It is a central source for all public notice information statewide, provided in a standardized format for publishing.
-It allows the public to subscribe by either RSS feed or email to a public body to receive its notices and updates.
+It allows the public to subscribe by email to a Body to receive its notices and updates.

 Public notice informs members of the general public of government or government-related activities which may concern their local area, municipality, county, or state.
 The Open and Public Meetings Act (Utah Code Title 52, Chapter 4) mandates that notice and the agendas of public meetings be available to the public.
 The minutes of open meetings and public information distributed at the open meeting are public information.
 A state agency Body and the legislative body of a county, city, or town are required to post these materials on the Utah Public Notice Website.
 The audio recordings of open meetings are also public information and the audio recordings of state bodies must be available through the website, either by posting or linking.
 Audio recording of open meetings of the state's political subdivisions are not required to be on the website, but must be otherwise available to the public.